 The Journey -

 When I began lutherie, it was more of a self-taught affair, using instructional DVDs and books to guide me along.
 Over the years I've been fortunate enough to learn from some amazing masters, and would like to acknowledge them.
-A big thank you to Paul Doyle in Ireland, (http://pauldoyleinstruments.com), Jeffrey Yong in Malaysia (http://asiaguitar.wix.com/jeffrey-yong-guitars), Robert O'Brien (http://www.obrienguitars.com/), Tom Bills (http://tbguitars.com/), and David Murray (http://dehradunguitars.com/).
+A big thank you to Paul Doyle in Ireland, (http://pauldoyleinstruments.com), Jeffrey Yong in Malaysia (http://asiaguitar.wix.com/jeffrey-yong-guitars), Robert O'Brien (http://www.obrienguitars.com/), Tom Bills (http://tbguitars.com/), David Murray (http://dehradunguitars.com/), and luthier extraordinaire Jason Kostal (www.kostalguitars.com/).
 Without your support and guidance none of this would have been possible!
-Keep up the awesome work
+Keep being your awesome selves!

 Cheers, and keep strumming!